tuvus/iowa-systems/README.md

 #### Opening the Simulation
 To run the IowaSystemsWindows version run Systems.exe.

-To run the IowaSystemsWebGL version go to https://tuvus.github.io/iowa-systems-demo/.
+To run the IowaSystemsWebGL version on a browser go to https://tuvus.github.io/iowa-systems-demo/.

 #### Quick Simulation
 To set up a basic simulation involving foxes, rabbits and grass launch the application follow these steps.